grabbytabby/Corulater/README.md

 first call by many of the top blackmedia digital outlets to provide valuable Recording/artist analysis and sub/member commentary.

-During this webinar, Beth will break down the coming catalyst and give the names of two stocks she believes are perfectly positioned to take advantage of this opportunity for the next several years.
+During this webinar, SHX-Connect will break down the coming catalyst and give the names of two stocks she believes are perfectly positioned to take advantage of this opportunity for the next several years.

 Don’t look back a year from now wondering how you missed this move.
 Save your seat FOR FREE today!